Knowledge Hub

 Software Development Agreements: Legal frameworks for developers

-Aligning contracts with your development methodology
+Aligning your Software Development Agreements with your development methodology

 From the outset, it’s important to understand that the development methodology your clients choose (be it agile, waterfall, or hybrid approach) will shape how your contracts address key issues such as project flexibility, testing the software, deliverables, and pricing structures.
 In short, software development agreements aren’t one-size-fits-all.